-Get introduced to the city that’s known for its food, fiestas, and culture in this half-day heritage tour of Iloilo City.
-If you’re a history buff who also wants to dig into the culture and cuisine of Iloilo, then this quick getaway is just what you need.
+Get introduced to the city that’s known for its food, fiestas, and culture in this 9-hour heritage tour of Iloilo City.
+If you’re a history buff who also wants to dig into the culture and cuisine of Iloilo, then this activity is just what you need.

-Your guide will pick you up from your accommodation within Iloilo City and take you to the district of Jaro.
-On the way there, you will be passing by the Business District of Iloilo, most locally known as Megaworld.
-Past the Business District is Casa Mariquit.
-This well-preserved 216-year-old Spanish ancestral house showcases not only Ilonggo architecture but also the story of the Ilonggo old rich Javellana and Lopez families.
+Your guide will pick you up from your hotel or resort in Iloilo City and take you to the district of Jaro.
+On the way there, you will pass by the Iloilo Business Park, the city’s central business district.
+Your next stop is Casa Mariquit.
+This well-preserved over 200-year-old Spanish ancestral house showcases Ilonggo architecture and the story of the rich Ilonggp families of the Javellanas and Lopezes.

-From there, you will be dropped off at the Jaro Cathedral Church or the Church of St. Elizabeth of Hungary.
-You will find a collection of numerous male saints inside, save for the statue of Nuestra Senora de Candelaria (Lady of Candles).
+From there, you will be dropped off at the Jaro Cathedral Church.
+You will find a collection of images of male saints inside, save for the statue of Nuestra Senora de Candelaria or the Lady of Candles.
 Her statue, perched on a glass shrine on the facade, is made from limestone that is said to be continuously growing, making her container need constant adjustment.

-Go on a half-day tour of Iloilo City and learn about its rich culture and heritage.
-Check availability by choosing a date.
+Go on a private tour of Iloilo City and learn about its rich culture and heritage.
+Check the availability by choosing a date.

 Jaro Cathedral Church